Australian Student Environment Network: ASEN Conveners

-History of ASEN
+History

 The idea of creating a network of the Australian student movement was first endorsed at the resolutions plenary of the 1996 Students and Sustainability conference in Lismore.
 The next year, at Students and Sustainability in Townsville (1997), an extensive series of motions were passed at the resolutions session establishing the Australian Student Environment Network.
 It was inspired by the rise of state-based cross-campus student environment networks, which has always existed but which were revitalised with the creation of the NSW Student Environment Activist Network (SEAN) around 1995 and Queensland SEAN around the same time.

 The 1997 S&S resolutions provided for campus environment collectives to 'affiliate' to ASEN.
 This process never really got off the ground, and since then ASEN has generally been conceived as a loose network consisting of the entire actually existing student environment movement – encompassing all campus collectives and state networks, with the annual mid-year Students of Sustainability conference as its highest decision-making body.
 Every SoS there was usually one or two 'ASEN' meetings where people tried to get the national network more organised.
 In 1997, numerous ASEN campaign email lists were established; few of these ever became active discussion forums.

 An ASEN website was established in 1998 by the NUS National Environment Officer Chris Heppel, with the assistance of Simon Brown.
 It was updated for the next couple of years, before falling into disuse, except as a site to host the websites for various S&S conferences.
 It was resurrected in 2004 by Mike Cebon and has been a useful portal of information ever since.

 In 2002, there was a concerted effort to re-establish ASEN, which culminated in a national ASEN gathering in January 2003 at the Aboriginal Tent Embassy in Canberra.
 At this meeting, ASEN National Coordinators (Bonnie Rivendell and Eli Greig) were directly elected by the network for the first time.
 Many proposals for renewing ASEN were put forward, including by Matt Skellern and also by Daniel Beaver, a prominent Novocastrian forest activist.
 Several ASEN campaign working groups were established at the January 2003 meeting.

 At the 2004 SoS held at Latrobe Bundoora University, a cross-campus group of Victorian and NSW students including Mike Cebon, Anne O'Brien and Arius Tolstoshev initiated a series of meetings about ASEN's structure, purpose and membership.
 Over the next two years these discussions evolved into a constitution for the network and in June 2006 the registration of ASEN as an incorporated organisation.